sebastianbergmann/phpunit-documentation-english/src/textui.rst

 "Balance cannot become negative" will appear only once, assuming that all of these tests succeed.

-Let us take a look at the agile documentation generated for a ``BankAccount`` class:
+Let us take a look at the documentation generated for a ``BankAccount`` class:

 .. parsed-literal::